Fathia Izzati

-Fathia Izzati Saripudin (born 26 September 1994) is an Indonesian YouTuber, singer, songwriter, and actress.
-Fathia is the vocalist of the Reality Club.
+Fathia Izzati Saripudin (Arabic: فتحية عزتي شريف الدين or Fathiyyah ʿIzzatī Sharīf al-Dīn; born 26 September 1994) is an Indonesian YouTuber, singer, songwriter, and actress, best known for being the lead vocalist, keyboardist, and guitarist for the rock band Reality Club.

 Early life and education

 Izzati was born in Jakarta on 26 September 1994 to Mohamad Hery Saripudin and Zulfanah.
 Her father works as a diplomat.
 She is the second of three siblings, with an older brother named Faiz Novascotia Saripudin and a younger sister named Farisha Aqilah Saripudin.
 She spent her childhood in various countries such as South Africa, Canada, and the United States due to her father’s career as a diplomat, who once served as the Consul General of Indonesia in Jeddah, Saudi Arabia.
-Fathia stated that it was not easy being the child of a diplomat, as she had to quickly adapt to different parts of the world.
-She often spent 3–4 years abroad because of her father’s assignments.
-Furthermore, she had to learn table manners from a young age.
+Izzati often spent 3–4 years abroad because of her father’s assignments.

-While in Indonesia, Izzati pursued her formal education at public schools.
+While in Indonesia, Izzati pursued formal education at public schools.
 She studied at SMP Negeri 19 Jakarta and SMA Negeri 82 Jakarta.
-Fathia continued her studies at the Faculty of Law, University of Indonesia, and graduated in 2018.
+Izzati continued her studies at the Faculty of Law, University of Indonesia, and graduated in 2018.
 After graduating, she briefly worked at a law firm.
 However, she decided to resign from her job at a law firm.

 Career

 Izzati started her YouTube channel on 30 May 2011.
-She often shares stories about her life, work, opinions, and song covers.
-At the beginning of her career, the videos she uploaded were mostly singing covers, before she began creating other types of content.
-One of the videos that brought her popularity and still holds the title of her most-watched video is "21 Accents."
+At the beginning of her career, the videos she uploaded were song covers, before she began creating other types of content.
+One of her most viewed videos on the platform is "21 Accents."

-Fathia once auditioned for the seventh season of Indonesian Idol at her school in 2012 and received a golden ticket.
+Izzati auditioned for the seventh season of Indonesian Idol at her school in 2012 and received a golden ticket.

-Fathia is also the vocalist of Reality Club, a music group she built together with her brother and friends.
+Izzati is also the lead vocalist of Reality Club, which she co-founded with her brother and their friends.

-In 2018, Fathia made her acting debut by starring in a web series KZL.
+In 2018, Izzati made her acting debut in a web series KZL.

 Personal life

-On 8 August 2021, Fathia married Randa Trihatmaja at Tugu Kunstkring Paleis, Central Jakarta.
+On 8 August 2021, Izzati married Randa Trihatmaja at Tugu Kunstkring Paleis, Central Jakarta..
+Their first child was born in 2022.